avinashbabudonthu/java/graphql/graph-ql-spring-boot/README.md

 * `dataLoadersProblem` method in [Query.java](src/main/java/com/java/query/Query.java)
 * We are returning 4 students in list
 * We have resolver for address - `address` method [Student6Resolver](src/main/java/com/java/resolver/Student6Resolver.java)
 * Resolver method will be called multiple times.
 Once for each student object.
-This is call `N+1` problem
+This is called `N+1` problem
 ```
 Getting student address
 Getting student address